 Ingredients

-• 2 pound pork loin roast
+• 2 pounds pork loin roast, boneless

 • 1 teaspoon salt

-• 1 teaspoon pepper, Fresh cracked pepper
+• 1 teaspoon black pepper, freshly cracked

 • 1 teaspoon smoked paprika